wxwern/cs2103t-tp/docs/UserGuide.md

 ```sh
 apply INDEX/ID --title TITLE [--description DESCRIPTION] [--by DEADLINE: DD-MM-YYYY] [--stage APPLICATION STAGE: resume | online assessment | interview] [--status STATUS: pending | offered | accepted | turned down]
 ```
+Applies to the given organization by creating a job application associated with it.
+* If you wish to know more about the requirements for each parameter, check out the [given appendix](#appendix-a-acceptable-values-for-parameters).

 ##### Valid examples